Schulenburg Sticker: Ownership

 Around 1900, Goeth sold the paper to W. S. Moore, who owned it about a year, then sold it to William Reynolds King.
 At that time, the circulation totaled about 1,000.
 From 1903 to 1914, the Sticker was published by Raymond R. Winfree.
 During his tenure, the paper shared an upstairs office at 625 1/2 North Main with Engelbert F. Theuer's German newspaper Texas Volksfreund (published 1904–16).
 During the ownership of D. O. Bell & Son (1914–20), the Sticker changed from a gasoline engine to electricity to run its presses.
 Another short-term owner was Jack A. Price (1920–21).
 However, for the next 50-plus years, various members of the Bosl family maintained continuous ownership.
 Ernest A. Bosl was the first to have ownership of the newspaper, from 1921 to 1935.

-In 1923, records showed the Sticker was at the corner of Lyons and Anderson.
-But in February 1934, the Sticker moved to its present location at 405 North Main in the S. T. Schaefer building.
+In 1923, records showed the Sticker was at the corner of Lyons and Anderson, but in February 1934, the Sticker moved to its present location at 405 North Main in the S. T. Schaefer building.
 More room was needed for new equipment, including a 10,000-pound press.
 The Schaefer building, containing three offices on the ground floor, was completed in 1896.
-It originally housed Schaefer's office; his store, which sold paint, building materials, and undertakers' supplies; and Palace Saloon.
+It originally housed Schaefer's office; his store, which sold paint, building materials, and undertakers' supplies; and the Palace Saloon.
 The Sticker was handset until September 1934, when a Model 8 Linotype was installed.
 A newspaper page set by Linotype weighed about 50 pounds.

 On January 1, 1935, E.A.
 Bosl sold the Sticker to his brother, Charles F. Bosl, and John Guilford McMillan, who started as Sticker foreman in 1921.
 On August 4, 1937, Charles Bosl married Florence Barry, who became associated with the paper.
 In 1946, Charles and Florence Bosl bought McMillan's interest.
 Then in 1959, McMillan transferred ownership of his print shop to the Sticker and the two were combined.
 Throughout most of its history, the Sticker has maintained a print shop - it is still an integral part of the business today.